viksaraw/PCMLAI_Project1/README.md

 ![screenshot for histogram of temperatures](https://github.com/viksaraw/PCMLAI_Project1-Pictures/blob/main/Prob6-Pic1.png)

-*Investigating the Bar Coupons*
+# Investigating the Bar Coupons

-Now, we will lead you through an exploration of just the bar related coupons.
+<br>Now, we will lead you through an exploration of just the bar related coupons.
-** Problem 1.
+## Problem 1.
 Create a new `DataFrame` that contains just the bar coupons.